 Code of Conduct

-Everyone at Wagtail Space US must agree with this code of conduct to attend any place (conference, workshop, party, hotels, Slack, social media, etc.) that is associated with Wagtail Space.
-Everyone means attendees, speakers, sponsors, Wagtail Space US organisers, volunteers, sketch noters, videographers, photographers, venue staff, etc.
+Everyone at Wagtail Space US must agree with this code of conduct to attend any place (conference, workshop, video streams, Slack, social media, etc.) that is associated with Wagtail Space.
+Everyone means attendees, speakers, sponsors, Wagtail Space US organisers, volunteers, sketch noters, videographers, photographers, virtual venue staff, etc.

 This code of conduct will be enforced strictly; everyone is expected to cooperate so we can have a safe and inclusive event.

-If you have any questions about the Code of Conduct or need to report a violation/concern, please contact Marteki Reed (@marteki) or Tom Dyson (@tomdyson).
-You can direct message either or both of us privately through the Wagtail CMS Slack (where we discuss the event in the #wagtail-space-us channel) or approach us in person at the event.
+If you have any questions about the Code of Conduct or need to report a violation/concern, we will have multiple people you can contact.
+You can direct message any or all of them privately through the Wagtail CMS Slack (where we discuss the event in the #wagtail-space-us channel) or approach us in person at the event.

 You can also contact or approach any of the organisers, and they can contact us so you can get the help you're requesting.